amaanalikhan3000/Datathons/Prediction whether a customer will buy insurance or not/README.md

 Objective

-You are provided 935 customer data who were contacted during the current campaign.
-You are required to build a machine learning model to predict if these customers will buy the car insurance or not
+Given 935 customer data who were contacted during the current campaign.Built a machine learning model to predict if these customers will buy the car insurance or not

-Submission was evaluated based on accuracy score
+The submission was evaluated based on accuracy score